Learning to translate by learning to communicate: Methodology

-\paragraph{Text-to-Image EC (T2I-EC)} The text-to-image EC task is exactly the same as image-to-image EC, except in what is presented to the sender via cross-attention.
-In T2I-EC, the monolingual gold-standard captions are used in the cross-attention of the emergent generation.
-The caption text is embedded via the mBART encoder stack, and then substituted in for the serialized image representation described in the previous section.
+\paragraph{Text-to-Image EC (T2I-EC)} The text-to-image EC task is identical to I2I-EC, except in what is presented to the sender via cross-attention.
+In T2I-EC, monolingual gold captions are used in the cross-attention for the emergent generation after being embedded by the encoder $E_m$.